ropensci/allodb/README.md

 across the tropics, we lack a standardized tool for computing AGB across the global extratropics.

-*allo-db* was conceived as a framework to standardize and simplify the biomass estimation process across globally distributed extratropical forests.
-With *allo-db* we aimed to: a) compile relevant published and unpublished allometries, focusing on AGB but structured to handle other variables (e.g., height and biomass components); b) objectively select and integrate appropriate available equations across the full range of tree sizes; and c) serve as a platform for future updates and expansion to other research sites globally.
+*allodb* was conceived as a framework to standardize and simplify the biomass estimation process across globally distributed extratropical forests (mainly temperate and boreal forests).
+With *allodb* we aimed
+to: a) compile relevant published and unpublished allometries, focusing on AGB but structured to handle other variables (e.g., height); b) objectively select and integrate appropriate available equations across the full range of tree sizes; and c) serve as a platform for future updates and expansion to other research sites.

-The *allodb* package contains a database of systematically selected published allometric equations.
-The data component of the package is based on 701 woody species identified at 24 large ForestGEO forest dynamic plots representing all major extratropical forest types.
-A total of 549 parsed allometric equations to estimate individual tree biomass were retrieved, checked, and combined using a weighting function designed to ensure optimal equation selection over the full tree size range with smooth transitions across equations.
+The *allodb* package contains a dataset of systematically selected published allometric equations.
+This dataset was built based on 701 woody species identified at 24 large [ForestGEO forest dynamic plots](https://forestgeo.si.edu/) representing all major extratropical forest types.
+A total of 544 parsed allometric equations to estimate individual tree biomass were retrieved, checked, and combined using a weighting function designed to ensure optimal equation selection over the full tree size range with smooth transitions across equations.
 The equation dataset used can be customized with built-in functions that subset the original dataset and add new equations.

-The package also provides functions to estimate biomass based on user-provided census data (tree DBHs, taxonomic identification, and plot coordinates).
+The package provides functions to estimate tree biomass based on user-provided census data (tree diameter, taxonomic identification, and plot coordinates).
 New allometric equations are calibrated for each species and location by resampling the original equations; equations with a larger sample size and/or higher taxonomic and climatic similarity with the species and location in question are given a higher weight in this process.

 ## Installation

-Install the development version of *allo-db* from GitHub:
+Install the development version of *allodb* from GitHub:

 ``` r
 # install.packages("remotes")